woocommerce/woocommerce/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t even need to leave your web browser.
-To do an automatic install of WooCommerce log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of WooCommerce, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

 In the search field type “WooCommerce” and click Search Plugins.
-Once you’ve found the plugin you can view details about it such as the the point release, rating and description.
+Once you’ve found our eCommerce plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking Install Now.
 After clicking that link you will be asked if you’re sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation =

-The manual installation involves downloading the plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.

 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+= Upgrading =

+Automatic updates should work a charm; as always though, ensure you backup your site just in case.

+If on the off chance you do encounter issues with the shop/category pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
+That should return things to normal.

 == Frequently Asked Questions ==

 = Where can I find WooCommerce documentation and user guides =

-For further documentation on using WooCommerce, please sign up for free at http://www.woothemes.com/.
+For further documentation on using WooCommerce, please sign up for free at [WooThemes](http://www.woothemes.com/).
 This will provide access to extensive WooCommerce Codex, documentation and tips.

-The documentation for WooCommerce can be found here: http://www.woothemes.com/woocommerce-docs/
+The documentation for WooCommerce can be found on the [WooCommerce Docs](http://www.woothemes.com/woocommerce-docs/) website.

-Clients and beginners will appreciate the usage instructions here: http://www.woothemes.com/woocommerce-docs/category/user-guide/
+Clients and beginners will appreciate the usage instructions here: [User Guide](http://www.woothemes.com/woocommerce-docs/category/user-guide/)

 = Will WooCommerce work with my theme? =